 Disclosure Controls and Procedures.
-The Company carried out an evaluation, under the supervision and with the participation of the Company's management, including the Company's Chief Executive Officer and Chief Financial Officer, of the effectiveness, as of June 30, 2006, of the design and operation of the Company's disclosure controls and procedures (as defined in Rule 13a-15(e) of the Securities Exchange Act of 1934).
-Based upon that evaluation, the Chief Executive Officer and Chief Financial Officer determined that there was a material weakness in certain internal controls over work-in-process inventory at the Company's golf ball manufacturing facility in Chicopee, Massachusetts and therefore that the Company's disclosure controls and procedures were ineffective.
-Management did not identify any other matters in connection with its evaluation of disclosure controls and procedures that individually or in the aggregate would cause its disclosure controls and procedures to be ineffective.
+The Company carried out an evaluation, under the supervision and with the participation of the Company's management, including the Company's Chief Executive Officer and Chief Financial Officer, of the effectiveness, as of September 30, 2006, of the Company's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934).
+Based upon that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that the Company's disclosure controls and procedures are effective.

-In July, 2006, the Company conducted an annual physical count of its inventory located at its golf ball manufacturing facility.
+In July 2006, the Company conducted an annual physical count of its inventory located at its golf ball manufacturing facility in Chicopee, Massachusetts.
 As a result of this physical count, the Company determined that the carrying value of its work-in-process inventory at this facility was overstated and the resulting adjustment was recorded in the financial statements for the period ended June 30, 2006.
+As such, the Company determined that there was a material weakness in certain internal controls over work-in-process inventory at the Company's golf ball manufacturing facility and that the Company's disclosure controls and procedures were thus ineffective as of June 30, 2006.

-The Company's investigation of this matter revealed that certain transactions within work-in-process inventory were not being appropriately recorded in the recently implemented enterprise software system.
-As a result, the Company has implemented corrective actions designed to remediate the ineffective internal controls as well as enhance the overall inventory control environment.
-These remediation efforts include modifications to the enterprise software system, additional training of plant personnel, and increased audit and monitoring of these transactions.
+During the quarter ended September 30, 2006, the Company implemented corrective actions designed to remediate the ineffective internal controls as well as enhance the overall inventory control environment.
+These remediation efforts included modifications to the enterprise software system, additional training of plant personnel, and increased audit and monitoring of the internal controls over work-in-process inventory at the Company's golf ball manufacturing facility.
+The Company carried out an evaluation of the effectiveness of these newly implemented controls and concluded that the material weakness has been remediated and that all newly implemented controls are effective as of September 30, 2006.

 Changes in Internal Control Over Financial Reporting.
-During the quarter ended June 30, 2006, there were no changes in the Company's internal controls over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
-In July, upon discovery of the inventory matter discussed above, the Company implemented and modified certain internal controls over work-in-process inventory at the Company's golf ball manufacturing facility in Chicopee, Massachusetts.
+During the quarter ended September 30, 2006, upon discovery of the inventory matter discussed above, the Company implemented and modified certain internal controls over work-in-process inventory at the Company's golf ball manufacturing facility in Chicopee, Massachusetts as described in the paragraph immediately above.
+During the quarter ended September 30, 2006, other than the changes described in the paragraph immediately above, there were no changes in the Company's internal control over financial reporting that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.